Kariuki33/alx-system_engineering-devops/README.md

-Create a symbolic link to /bin/ls, named __ls__.
-The symbolic link should be created in the current working directory
+Write a command that lists all the files and directories of the current directory, separated by commas